2022 Arts & Crafts Fair

-Preserving Ojibwe Culture for Our Children
+Preserving Ojibwe Culture for Our Children and the Community

 In 1965, one of the visitors was President Dwight Eisenhower!
 In a naming ceremony, the Tribe honored President Eisenhower with the Ojibwe name Giniw-Wi-Giizhig, or Golden Eagle.
-After 60 years, the Indian Bowl amphitheater is no longer usable and must be rebuilt.
-The new Indian Bowl facility will include a beautiful Living Arts & Culture Center.